Same Sky

 Same Sky is a cause-based trade initiative that provides training and employment for HIV-positive women survivors of the 1994 Rwandan genocide struggling to lift themselves out of poverty.
 Same Sky is headquartered in New York City.

 In 2013, Same Sky began to employ women in America through the Same Sky America Pilot Project in Jersey City.
 Called Same Sky America, this project works with the women of the Most Excellent Way Learning Life Center who are working to rebuild their lives after incarceration.

-Founded in 2007 by Francine LeFrak (daughter of New York real estate developer Samuel J. LeFrak), Same Sky partners with the handicraft organization Gahaya Links in Kigali, Rwanda.
+In 2007 Francine LeFrak founded Same Sky partners with the handicraft organization Gahaya Links in Kigali, Rwanda.
 Same Sky also partners with select online retailers, including the nonprofit Shopping for a Change.

 The women artisans that Same Sky employs make crocheted glass-beaded bracelets, which are made from hand-blown glass beads from California.

 Same Sky products can be seen on celebrities such as Bono, Halle Berry, Ben Affleck, Meryl Streep, Fergie, Hillary Clinton, Usher, and Kris Jenner.

 Founder

-Founder Francine LeFrak is a television, theatrical and film producer.
+Francine LeFrak is the daughter of New York real estate developer Samuel J. LeFrak.
+She has had a distinguished career in television, theatrical and film production.
+In 2012, she fully shifted her focus to philanthropy.

 On top of these honors Francine was recognized by the United Nations with a Women Together Award as well as an Ellis Island Medal of Honor and a Human Spirit Award.
 LeFrak founded Same Sky in 2007 to aid and support those affected by the Rwandan genocide.

+In 2024, she was honored at Barnard College for starting the Francine A. LeFrak Foundation Center for Well-Being.
+The Center educates students on financial, physical, and mental well-being.